ho-nl/docker-development-box/README.md

 It will (re)install multiple php-fpm services, one for each version (port: 9072, 9073, 9074) and one for each version with xdebug (port: 9172, 9173, 9174).

-Save the `🐞 Xdebug path: ...` somewhere to setup integration tests with xdebug support in PHPStorm.

 #### Switch PHP versions

 ```bash